sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ```
 Runs searches from indexes stored in memory and disk.
+It serves and processes data from zoekt-indexserver.
 The indexes are persisted to disk to avoid re-indexing on startup.
 Lives inside the indexed-search pod in a Kubernetes deployment.
 ```

-> NOTE: Adding more CPU and memory will help speed up searches
+> NOTE: Adding more CPU and memory helps speed up searches.

 | Replica     |                                                         |
 | :---------- | :------------------------------------------------------ |